Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 The defaultGeometry schema is used in stores where all ArrayBufferView geometry declarations use the same pattern for face and vertex elements.
 It reduces redundancies of ArrayBufferView geometry declarations in a store, and reuses the GeometryAttribute type from FeatureData.
 Only valueType and valuesPerElement are required.

-For more details regarding Integrated Mesh, 3D objects and point scene layer, see the [default geometry schema](../docs/1.6/defaultGeometrySchema.cmn.md).<br/>
+For more details regarding Integrated Mesh, 3D objects and point scene layer, see the [default geometry schema](../docs/1.6/defaultGeometrySchema.cmn.md).

-For more details regarding point scene layer, See the [default geometry schema point cloud scene layer](../docs/2.0/defaultGeometrySchema.pcsl.md).
+For more details regarding point scene layer, see the [default geometry schema point cloud scene layer](../docs/2.0/defaultGeometrySchema.pcsl.md).

 ### Class HeaderAttribute